mixmastamyk/tconf/readme.rst

   - ``List, Tuple, Sequence, Dict, Set`` *(from le typing module)*
   - ``Union, Any, Optional, etc.`` *(ditto)*

+.. ~ foo

-- Annotations become more useful with complex compound types defined with the stdlib typing module.
+- Annotations are required when complex, compound value types are needed, as defined with the stdlib ``typing`` module.

-- Compound types should be encoded in strings with Python syntax if you'd like them decoded automatically.
+.. ~ - ?
+Compound types should be encoded in strings with Python syntax if you'd like
+  .. ~ them decoded automatically.
-  Otherwise, pass them as strings and decode them yourself.
+  .. ~ Otherwise, pass them as strings and decode them yourself.

-  - If you're using an already typed (via syntax) file format such as JSON, don't do this, rather spread the data structure out as normal.
+  .. ~ - If you're using an already typed (via syntax) file format such as JSON,
+    .. ~ don't do this,
+    .. ~ rather spread the data structure out as normal.

 - Annotations may also support kwargs for an ArgumentParser, see below.